afunnydev/tinysociety/content/articles/2018-10-17-meet-billy-the-408-sq-ft-prefab-tiny-house-made-for-a-small-family.md

 ![](/img/billy-v-website.jpg)

+The price tag for that Tiny  House is listed at 59000 USD  + Options.
 Here are the options you can add to that prefab tiny house:

 * Gas or electric home appliances
 * Solar panel system